Harper exits game after being hit by Strider fastball, X-rays negative

 Get top local Philly stories delivered to you every morning with NBC Philadelphia's News Headlines newsletter.

+“You’re always concerned,” Phillies manager Rob Thomson said after his team’s 2-0 win.
+“There could be a little crack in the bone or whatever.
+The X-ray, thankfully, was negative.
+We’ll just have to see tomorrow.”

-The Phillies began Tuesday with a 34-19 record and MLB’s best winning percentage.
+The Phillies finished Tuesday with a 35-19 record and MLB’s best winning percentage.
 Harper has played in every one of the team’s first 54 games, hitting .267 with eight home runs and 33 RBIs.

+“Everybody was holding their breath when it first happened,” Max Kepler said.
+“It definitely hurts, but it’s very relieving to know that it’s nothing major and that hopefully, he’ll be back with the team soon.”